privet56/ng2Goodies/docker/docker4windows.md

 ### Docker for Windows without dockerhub account?
 Use chocolatey:
 > choco install docker-desktop
+(anyway, Docker only works with hyper-v (which breaks VirtualBox!))

 ### Docker for Windows with cool UI?
 * Basic UI: Docker Desktop >=v.2.2 includes an interactive Dashboard